 - Additional Efforts

-Farm Credit also is partnering with the Progressive Agriculture Foundation to develop a new curriculum focused on the mental well-being of rural youth ages 4-13, as part the “Ag Safety Days” it hosts across rural America.
-This curriculum launches in January 2020.
+Farm Credit also partnered with the Progressive Agriculture Foundation to develop a new curriculum focused on the mental well-being of rural youth ages four to 13, as part the “Ag Safety Days” it hosts across rural America.
+This curriculum launched in January 2020.

 We also partner with American Agri-Women on its Cultivating Resiliency initiative.
 This includes webinar discussions with farm families who have dealt with mental health issues.
 In addition are Coffee Chat Sessions, which provide an anonymous online forum for group discussion with folks in other regions experiencing similar situations, led by a trained professional.